 I’m pondering today, partly because I’m battling severe pain and partly because I need quietness to listen to my own heart, my own thoughts and to just be.

-I’ve just spent over 12 months now dealing with complications of severe lumbar spinal stenosis and failed surgeries.
-The journey isn’t over but at the moment I’m just exhausted and I need peace, perfect peace.
+I’ve just spent over 12 months dealing with my disease progression and complications of severe lumbar spinal stenosis and failed surgeries.
+The journey clearly isn’t over but at the moment I’m exhausted and I need peace, perfect peace.

-I persuaded my husband not to call an ambulance yesterday.
-I was writhing in pain.
-New fractures in my feet screamed at me and my lower back refused to allow me to sit, stand or lie down without excruciating throbbing, burning, aching pain.
-In places along my legs and feet I also had complete numbness.
-I couldn’t work out which was worse.
+I’m regularly persuading my husband not to call an ambulance as I have constant episodes writhing in pain.
+New fractures in my feet scream at me and my lower back refuses to allow me to sit, stand or lie down without excruciating throbbing, burning, aching pain.
+In places along my legs and feet I have complete numbness.
+I can’t work out which kind of pain is worse.

-It’s like this everyday.
-It’s been like this for 7 months but every now and again, pain killers may as well be lollies as they cease to work.
-No rhyme or reason as to why, but it leaves me with pain at a level where I feel like I am having surgery performed without anaesthetic…..it’s the only way I can describe the level of pain.
+The pain has been at this intensity for 10 months.
+Pain killers may as well be lollies as they often cease to work.
+I feel like I am having surgery performed without anaesthetic…..it’s the only way I can describe the level of pain.

-I probably should go to hospital but I’ve had enough of spending a good part of the past 9 years there.
+Some days I probably should go to hospital, but I’ve had enough of spending a good part of the past 9 years there.